SDCG69/SDCG-V10/content/fiction/prof.md

 “This is—” she started, but his tongue swiped over the hollow of her collarbone, and her fingers twisted in his hair instead of pushing him away. “—a terrible idea.”

 “Yeah,” Calloway agreed, biting gently just above her pulse.
 His fingers made quick work of the buttons on her blouse, popping them open one by one.
 “But you’re not stopping me.”

-SUMMARY^1: Mercer nearly stumbles as they shift positions, but Calloway steadies her, lifting her onto the desk where their passion escalates despite her half-hearted protests.
-His relentless advances—biting, unbuttoning her blouse—leave her conflicted but unwilling to stop him.

 The observation burned worse than his mouth on her skin.
 Because he was right—she could’ve ended it a dozen times already.
 Instead, she arched into his touch as his palm slid up her bare stomach, skimming the lace edge of her bra.
 His thumb brushed over the peak of her nipple through the fabric, and her hips jerked involuntarily against his.